 Non-admitted acute and non-admitted subacute hospital services are provided to public patients in a range of settings.
 These patients do not undergo a formal admission process and do not occupy a hospital bed.

-Non-admitted services currently in scope for Activity Based Funding (ABF) include acute outpatients (specialist clinics); home enteral nutrition and total parenteral nutrition; genomics; health independence program; home renal dialysis; and community palliative care.
+Non-admitted services currently in scope for Activity Based Funding (ABF) include acute outpatients (specialist clinics); Multidisciplinary Case Conference - patient not present, home enteral nutrition and total parenteral nutrition; genomics; health independence program; home renal dialysis; and community palliative care.

 Most non-admitted patient service events reported to the AIMS S10 data collection or VINAH data collection will be allocated a price weight based on the National Efficient Price.
 However, a price weight will not be allocated for Tier 2 clinics that are funded by another Victorian funding model.

-- Services that are not currently within scope include home and community care, aged care assessment services and services funded via the Community Health Program.
+- Services that are not currently within scope of the National Health Reform Agreement including home and community care, aged care assessment services and services funded via the Community Health Program.

 - medical consultation services